Real-Time-DSP/lab/lab5/index.md

 ### IV.
 Discussion

 In this section, discuss the takeaway from each lab.
 You can mention any intuition that you developed.
 Also mention any problems that you faced and how you rectified them.

+### V. Assignment questions

+Please answer the following questions.

+* Why we had only 4 elements for cos array while modulating.
+(Week 1)

+* Why we had the stripes when using the receiver demo.
+(Week 1)

+* What does the eye diagram actually show.
+(Week 1)

+* Explain how does the Costas loop compensate for frequency offset at the receiver.(Week 2)

+* What are the trade-offs of increasing the number of symbols M. (Week 3)

 [1]:https://arm-software.github.io/CMSIS_5/DSP/html/group__FIR__Interpolate.html
 [2]:https://real-time-dsp.github.io/lab/_sources/lab5/pn_16384.md